adilsarfraz02/ikedo/README.md

 ------------

-Ikedo.pro is a referral website built with Next.js, leveraging Resend for email services and MongoDB for database management.
+ikedo.live is a referral website built with Next.js, leveraging Resend for email services and MongoDB for database management.
 Our platform utilizes Shade UI (NextUI) for a seamless user experience.

 ## Features